 10 UNESCO World Sites of Nepal

-UNESCO has chosen 10 World Heritage sites, which include seven ancient sites in the Kathmandu Valley, Lumbini – The Birthplace of Lord Buddha, Chitwan National Park, and Sagarmatha National Park.
+UNESCO has chosen 10 World Heritage sites, including seven ancient sites in the Kathmandu Valley, Lumbini – The Birthplace of Lord Buddha, Chitwan National Park, and Sagarmatha National Park.
 These heritage sites have been chosen based on their cultural and natural values.

 The list of Cultural World Heritage Sites:

-In the center of Kathmandu – Kathmandu Durbar Square which has Hanuman Dhoka, Degutale Temple, Taleju Mandir, Nasal Chowk, Nine story Basantapur Tower, Panch Mukhi Hanuman Temple, Mul Chowk, Mohan Chowk, Sundari Chowk, Tribhuvan Museum, King Mahendra Memorial Museum and Kal Bhairab temple in its vicinity.
+In the centre of Kathmandu – Kathmandu Durbar Square, which has Hanuman Dhoka, Degutale Temple, Taleju Mandir, Nasal Chowk, Nine story Basantapur Tower, Panch Mukhi Hanuman Temple, Mul Chowk, Mohan Chowk, Sundari Chowk, Tribhuvan Museum, King Mahendra Memorial Museum, and Kal Bhairab temple in its vicinity.

 Patan Durbar Square lies 5 km South-East of Kathmandu Valley by Bagmati River.
-Four hundred fifty-nine hectares of Patan is bounded by four stupas built by Emperor Ashoka in the 3rd century B.C as recorded in the history.
+Four hundred fifty-nine hectares of Patan are bounded by Emperor Ashoka’s four stupas in the 3rd century B.C as recorded in history.
 Patan is also called Lalitpur – City of fine arts.
-There are several legends attached to the origin of the term, Lalitpur.
-One such legend says that in the ancient times when Kathmandu was engulfed with severe drought, three people were assigned to summon God Red Machhendranath from Kamaru Kamachhya, a place in Assam, India, into the valley for rainfalls.
+There are several legends attached to the origin of the term Lalitpur.
+One such legend says that when Kathmandu was engulfed with severe drought in ancient times, three people were assigned to summon God Red Machhendranath into the valley for rainfalls from Kamaru Kamachhya in Assam, India.
 Amongst the three people, one was a farmer named Lalit, who is believed to have contributed more than the other two.
-When rains finally poured into the valley, people as a sign of gratitude Sanskritized the valley after his name and the term ‘pur’ meaning township and was subsequently named as Lalitpur.
+When rains finally poured into the valley, people, as a sign of gratitude, Sanskritized the valley after his name and the term ‘pur’ meaning township and was subsequently named Lalitpur.
 Another tale claims that the valley was named after King Yalamber.
 The denizens refer to Patan as Yala.
-History has it that Patan was founded in the 3rd century by the Kirat dynasty and was later modeled into perfection by Lichhavis during the sixth century, followed by the Malla dynasty.
+History has it that Patan was founded in the 3rd century by the Kirat dynasty and was later modelled into perfection by Lichhavis during the sixth century, followed by the Malla dynasty.
 This city presents a potpourri of the most exquisite traditional crafts and rich artistic heritage.
 Patan Durbar Square consists of Mahaboudha Temple, Kumbeshwor temple, Krishna Temple, Golden Temple of Hiranya Varna Mahavihar, Mulchowk, Jagat Narayan Temple, Big Bell, Pillar of Yognarendra Malla, Hari Shanker temple, Vishwanath temple, Bhimsen temple, Marga Hiti, Mani Mandap, Café Pagoda, Rato Machhendra Temple, Minnath, Rudra Varna Mahavihar.
 These are the major attractions of Patan.

-Swayambhunath stupa lies just 3 km westward from Kathmandu’s city center.
+Swayambhunath stupa lies just 3 km westward from Kathmandu’s city centre.
 Ancient legend has it that it was an island a couple of thousand years ago.
 A stupa was built later.
 King Manadeva contributed to the making of the stupa in 460 AD.
-After the Mughal invasions, it was destroyed and had to undergo renovations in the 14th century.
-King Pratap Malla in the 17th century further enhanced the architecture and also added a stairway to the stupa.
-The stupa is a solid hemisphere of brick and clay, supporting a lofty conical spire capped by a pinnacle of copper gilt and has Lord Buddha’s eyes painted on all the four sides of the spire base.
+However, after the Mughal invasions, it was destroyed and had to undergo renovations in the 14th century.
+King Pratap Malla in the 17th century further enhanced the architecture and added a stairway to the stupa.
+The stupa is a solid hemisphere of brick and clay, supporting a lofty conical spire capped by a copper gilt pinnacle and has Lord Buddha’s eyes painted on all four sides of the spire base.
 The Buddhists regard it as one of the holiest places.
 Swayambhunath also offers a majestic view of the entire Kathmandu valley on clear days.

 Pashupatinath temple is a temple of Lord Shiva and is the holiest place shrine for Shiva.
-The sacred temple lies on the banks of the sacred Bagmati River 5 km east of Kathmandu city.
+The sacred temple lies on the sacred Bagmati River banks, 5 km east of Kathmandu city.
 Non-Hindus are strictly prohibited from entering the temple.
 It has a two-tiered roof and four silver doors.
-Hindu devotees from all over the world come here to pay their homage to Lord Shiva.
+However, Hindu devotees from all over the world come here to pay their homage to Lord Shiva.

 Boudhanath stupa epitomizes Tibetan Buddhism.
 It lies 8 km East of Kathmandu and was built by a Licchavi King Man Dev in the 5th century A. D. The colossal and ancient stupa is regarded as one of the world’s biggest stupa and has been built on a stepped octagonal base and inset with alcoves representing the Mandala.
 Tibetans came in thousands to this famous Buddhist Chaitya after the Chinese invasion of Tibet and energized the stupa.
 Various temples or ‘gompas’ surrounds the stupa.
-The atmosphere of the whole place lightens up with zest as the fragrance of incense drifts through the air.
-Chanting monks and creaking of prayer wheels can be heard while strolling around the base of the stupa.
+The whole place’s atmosphere lightens up with zest as the fragrance of incense drifts through the air.
+Chanting monks and the creaking of prayer wheels can be heard while strolling around the stupa’s base.
 It is one of the prime sites for pilgrims and tourists in the country.

-The two-tiered Changunarayan temple is 15 kilometers away from Kathmandu city.
+The two-tiered Changunarayan temple is 15 kilometres away from Kathmandu city.
 It is believed to be one of the oldest temples in Nepal.
 Since this is the temple of Lord Vishnu, who is also called Narayan and is situated near Changu, hence the name.
-A stone inscription of 464 A.D. and other architectural masterpieces featured in the temple showcases the ancient history of Nepal.
-The temple also bores the sculptures of Vishnu’s ten incarnations; Vishwaroop, Vishnu Vikranta, Vishnu riding Garuda, Nar-Singha Vishnu, etc. Temples of Kileswar Shiva, Chinnamasta Devi, and other gods and goddesses are also present in the vicinity of Changunarayan temple.
-The view of Manohara River is cascading through lush vegetation is visible from here.
+A stone inscription of 464 A.D. and other architectural masterpieces featured in the temple showcases Nepal’s ancient history.
+The temple also bores Vishnu’s ten incarnations; Vishwaroop, Vishnu Vikranta, Vishnu riding Garuda, Nar-Singha Vishnu, etc. Temples of Kileswar Shiva, Chinnamasta Devi, and other gods and goddesses are also present in the Changunarayan temple’s vicinity.
+The view of the Manohara River is cascading through the lush vegetation that is visible from here.

 Lumbini lies in the southern Terai plains of Nepal.
-It is about 300 kilometers southwest of Kathmandu.
+It is about 300 kilometres southwest of Kathmandu.
 It is the birthplace of Siddhartha Gautam Buddha and is therefore regarded as a sacred pilgrimage site for Buddhists.
-In 250 BC, Emperor Ashoka built a large stone pillar containing an inscription about the birth of the Buddha.
+In 250 BC, Emperor Ashoka built a large stone pillar containing an inscription about the Buddha’s birth.
 Lumbini does not bear just historical and religious significance but also cultural importance.
 Lumbini Garden, Maya Devi Temple, Tara Foundation, World Peace Pagoda, China Temple, Thai Monastery, Burmese (Myanmar) Temple, Nepal Buddha Temple, and Dharmaswami Buddhist monastery are the major attractions of Lumbini.
-There is a museum and a research center for Buddhism.
+There is a museum and a research centre for Buddhism.
 It is also considered an ideal destination for birding as it is home to a variety of rare bird species, both residential and migratory.
 Hotels, restaurants, and lodges of various standards are available in Lumbini.

 World Heritage Sites (Natural)

-Sagarmatha National Park situated in the foothills of Everest and occupies an area of 1,148 square kilometers.
+Sagarmatha National Park is situated in the foothills of Everest and occupies an area of 1,148 square kilometres.
 It offers the most magnificent views of rugged mountains, glaciers, valleys, and rivers.
 This national park is home to a fantastic array of plants, birdlife, and exotic animals.
-Plant species like blue pine, silver fir, rhododendrons, Birch adds to the beauty of the park.
-On venturing into the park, one may encounter rare animals like snow leopard, red pandas, lynx, Himalayan Tahr, Musk deer, etc. Birdwatchers can a perfect experience of spotting rare bird species like The Tibetan snowcock, Impeyan pheasants (National bird of Nepal), snow pigeons, and a variety of raptors, to name a few.
+Plant species like blue pine, silver fir, rhododendrons, Birch add to the park’s beauty.
+On venturing into the park, one may encounter rare animals like snow leopard, red pandas, lynx, Himalayan Tahr, Musk deer, etc. Birdwatchers can a perfect experience of spotting rare bird species like The Tibetan snowcock, Impeyan pheasants (National bird of Nepal), snow pigeons, and various raptors, to name a few.
 The Sagarmatha National Park is a storehouse of Himalayan natural resources.